Paul D. Reynolds

-Paul D. Reynolds (March 26, 1963 – April 1, 2015) was a Canadian investment banker at Canaccord Genuity Group Inc. He rose through the ranks to CEO, and led the brokerage to become one of Canada's largest global investment firms.
+Paul D. Reynolds (March 26, 1963 – April 1, 2015) was a Canadian investment banker at Canaccord Genuity Group Inc. He rose through the ranks to CEO, leading the brokerage to become one of Canada's largest global investment firms.

 Early life and education

 Reynolds was the eldest of 6 children born to John Reynolds, former Conservative member of Parliament, and his wife in British Columbia.

 Career

 Reynolds started working at the former Vancouver Stock Exchange.
 He joined the Canadian brokerage firm Canaccord Genuity Group Inc. in 1985 as a retail broker and investment adviser.
 He changed to investment banking, financing emerging tech companies and "rose through the ranks".